CincoMAS

-CincoMAS is an international pay television channel owned by Mediaset España.
-The channel is available in the Americas.
+CincoMAS was an international pay television channel owned by Mediaset España.
+The channel was available in the Americas.
 It was officially launched on 22 January 2016.

-History
+History of CincoMAS

 After the international success of Spanish channels such as TVE Internacional, Antena 3 Internacional and Atreseries Internacional, on 2015 Mediaset España decided to launch its own international channel.
 CincoMAS was launched on January 22, 2016.
 Distribute the best Mediaset content to the Spanish countries in America.
 In November 2017, Olympusat added the channel to its VEMOX platform in the United States.

+In May 2020 Mediaset España decided to end the channel's broadcasts to integrate its offer into a new international streaming platform.

 Programming

-Cincomas offers a variety of programming including TV series, entertainment, news, and sports.
+Cincomas offered a variety of programming including TV series, entertainment, news, and sports.
 Including successful programs from Mediaset Spain channel, such as Telecinco and Cuatro.